The Planning & Environment Committee has delegated authority to respond to all planning matters in the town and parish.

 Committee members are:

-All take place at 9.30 am at the Guildhall, Wilmore Street, Much Wenlock
+Meetings are usually held at the Guildhall, Wilmore Street, Much Wenlock

 Much Wenlock Town Council Planning Pre-Application Discussions Protocol

 The principles of localism engender openness and accountability with the local community, and to give them a greater say in what happens in their neighbourhood.
 This is especially true where major or significant development is planned, and developers are encouraged to engage with communities so that an amicable outcome is achieved.
 It is therefore beneficial for the Town Council to ensure that it is actively engaged in pre-planning application discussions with Shropshire Council, the developer, and relevant stakeholders, prior to the formal planning application being submitted, especially with major and significant applications which are likely to be of wider public interest.

 This protocol has been developed to guide the Town Council when considering pre-planning application discussions so that the Council’s views are adequately communicated to Shropshire Council, developers, stakeholders and the local community.

 The National Planning Policy Framework was introduced in 2012.
 It was developed to support sustainable growth.
 Sustainable development should meet the needs of the present without compromising the ability of future generations to meet their own needs.
 (Resolution 42/187 of the United Nations General Assembly.)